 The pedestrian Old town is very easily walkable.
 If you do have issues walking, there are also small buses called Les Diablines that run through the center of town for €1 euro per ticket.

 You can also do a historical walking tour that includes a guide and tastings to the local specialties like the calisson.

-How many days should you stay in Aix-en-Provence?
+How many days should you stay?

-Where should you stay in Aix-en-Provence?
+Where should you stay?

-Note: One point to remember when booking your accommodation however, is that it gets very hot (35C+ or 95F+) in the summer.
+There are several wonderful hotels in the center of Aix-en-Provence.
+One point to remember when booking your accommodation however, is that it gets very hot (35C+ or 95F+) in the summer.
 So check that your hotel has air-conditioning before making your reservation.